marcusoftnet/marcusoftnet.github.io/_posts/2026-08-31-punchcards-and-welding.md

 I have, like the welder in the 80s, moved up in the value chain and my effort goes into instructing the agent and validating the work that the agent does.
 I use many automated tools to do so and do some checks manually.

+I also realize that there were (are?) probably welders that took great pride in welding well.
+And that had very particular ways of welding that they like better than others.
+And that would let a robot do the welding for them in a million years.

+And that for some applications that will just be too slow for the production.

 ## Punch cards

 ![Punch cards](https://upload.wikimedia.org/wikipedia/commons/7/7c/2punchCards-square.jpg?utm_source=en.wikipedia.org&utm_campaign=imageinfo&utm_content=original)